sumdog/alfresco-tracking-removal/README.md

-Alfresco Tacking Image Removal Patch
+Alfresco Tracking Image Removal Patch
 ====================================

 Distributed for free without any license or  warranty.
 Use at your own risk.